carbonfive/log_weasel/README.md

 ## Installation

-Add log-weasel to your Gemfile:
+Add log_weasel to your Gemfile:

 <pre>
-gem 'log-weasel'
+gem 'log_weasel'
 </pre>

 Use bundler to install it: